Working with MCP Tools in EvoAgentX¶

 toolkit = MCPToolkit(config_path="mcp_config.json")

-mcp_tools = toolkit.get_toolkits()
+mcp_toolkits = toolkit.get_toolkits()

 try:

-# Find a specific tool by name
+# Find a specific tool by searching through toolkits

-job_search = next((tool for tool in mcp_tools if "hirebase" in tool.name.lower() or "search" in tool.name.lower()), None)
+if "arxiv" in tool.name.lower() or "search" in tool.name.lower():

-if job_search:
+if arxiv_search:

-result = job_search(
+result = arxiv_search(

 )

-print(f"Job search results: {result}")
+print(f"arXiv search results: {result}")

 finally: